buildbot/buildbot/master/docs/developer/rtype-buildrequest.rst

     This path lists buildrequests performed for the identified builder, sorted by ID.

+        :opt this endpoint supports same options as /buildrequest

 .. bb:rpath:: /builder/:builderid/buildrequest

     :pathkey integer builderid: the id of the builder

     This path lists buildrequests performed for the identified builder, sorted by ID.

+        :opt this endpoint supports same options as /buildrequest

 .. todo::
     May need to define additional useful collection endpoints like e.g: